-The Great Lakes Water Authority's (GLWA) Water Enterprise (A2 stable) has maintained strong financial metrics in recent years and we expect this to continue.
+The Great Lakes Water Authority's (GLWA) Sewer Enterprise (A2 stable) has maintained strong financial metrics in recent years and we expect this to continue.
 A combination of GLWA's commitment to raising rates and stabilization of the customer base supports an expectation of continued and moderate revenue growth.
 The system's healthy liquidity and debt service coverage balance a very high debt burden.
 At the same time, the enterprise has resources available to support capital spending in ways other than issuing debt.
 Though we anticipate more borrowing in the coming years, continued revenue growth should moderate the system's debt burden.
-The authority has achieved operating efficiencies by reducing staff and right-sizing treatment facilities.
+The authority has achieved operating efficiencies by reducing staff and optimizing treatment facilities.
 The system's sizable service area and scale of operations remain credit strengths, though there are and will remain economic weaknesses in certain areas of the customer base.
-Activity in the City of Detroit (Ba3 stable) accounts for a large share of annual revenue and the retail system in the city is still contending with leaks and water losses.
+Activity in the City of Detroit (Ba3 stable) accounts for a very large share of annual revenue and the retail system in the city, in particular, is still continuing a strategy to mitigate future combined sewage overflows (CSOs).
 We do not expect addressing these challenges will be a significant burden as long as revenue growth and the underlying economy remain healthy.
 An economic setback in the region, however, could intensify operating challenges.

-On August 31, 2018 we upgraded to A2 and A3 from A3 and Baa1 GLWA's senior and second lien water revenue debt, respectively.
+On August 31, 2018 we upgraded to A2 and A3 from A3 and Baa1 GLWA's senior and second lien sewer revenue debt, respectively.